 (further reflection)

-Truthfully, Juan, I experienced what you are describing on my way here.
+Truthfully, Juan, if I think about it, I experienced what you are describing on my way here.

 COMMANDER